Here are some of the beach birds you’re likely to encounter on Florida’s beaches.

 - Brown pelican – This brown-feathered bird is easy to approach, especially on a fishing pier.
 Their large bill has a pouch to help them hold fish.
 You may spot a white pelican in Florida in the winter.
 Unlike the brown variety, white pelicans do not dive for fish.

 Many terns and other shorebirds lay their eggs in the sand.
 The eggs are hard to see and must be constantly guarded, or a hungry predator will eat them.
 The eggs must also be shaded by an adult or the sun may overheat them.

 When you see signs warning that you are in a bird nesting area on the beach, be sure to stay clear, even if you don't see any birds at that moment.

-You may not realize it, but litter can be deadly to birds and other wildlife.
+Litter can be deadly to birds and other wildlife.
 Fishermen should properly dispose of their used fishing line.
 Birds can get their feet tangled in a piece of monofilament line.

 Other plastic items with holes can also become traps, so please dispose of all trash properly and help keep our birds healthy.